LukeZGD/Legacy-iOS-Kit/README.md

 - Save onboard and Cydia SHSH blobs for 32-bit devices
 - Save onboard SHSH blobs for jailbroken 64-bit devices (deverser)
 - Enter pwned iBSS/kDFU mode for supported 32-bit devices
-- Boot SSH Ramdisk for 32-bit and A7 devices
+- Boot SSH Ramdisk for supported 32-bit and 64-bit devices
+- Save onboard SHSH blobs using SSH Ramdisk for the supported 64-bit devices
+- Install [TrollStore](https://github.com/opa334/TrollStore) using SSH Ramdisk for the supported 64-bit devices on iOS 14/15
 - Clear NVRAM for 32-bit devices
 - Device activation using ideviceactivation (useful for iOS 4 and lower)
-- The latest baseband will be flashed for A5/A6 devices (iPhone 4S, 5, 5C, iPad 4, mini 1)
+- The latest baseband will be flashed for A5/A6 devices (for iPhone 4S, 5, 5C, iPad 4, mini 1)
 - Dumping and stitching baseband to IPSW (requires `--disable-bbupdate`)
 - Dumping and stitching activation records to IPSW (requires `--activation-records`)